 The Permits and Codes Section manages construction activities in the public right-of-way (ROW) in accordance with Chapter 25 of the City Code, Standard Details and Specifications, City Policy & Directives, and Technical Standards Manual (of the Unified Development Code).

 Work permitted by the Permits and Codes Section are permitted via Excavation and Barricade Permits.
 Permits are issued based on approved Site Plans, Development Plans, Tentative Plats, Grading Plans, Utility Improvement Plans, Private Improvement Agreement Paving Plans and other plans as applicable.
-The following is a list of the type of activities that are typically permitted:

 - Curb-Cuts for lot access

 - Trenching and backfill for utility facilities such as Electrical lines, water lines, HCS (House Connection Sewer), and gas lines